sejong-rcv/INSANet/README.md

   - First, you should download the dataset.
 Please see download_dataset.md in [LLVIP](https://github.com/bupt-ai-cz/LLVIP).
   - A pair of visible and infrared images share the same annotation with the same file name.
   - The annotations are in VOC format and we evaluate in annotations that have been modified to COCO format.
+  - **We also provide source code for train and evaluate for the LLVIP dataset.
+Please set the appropriate path.**
 ```
 ├── data
    └── LLVIP